TAJ Bank adopts Sopra Software for service optimisation

-According to Joda, Sopra Banking Software has demonstrated its commitment to make TAJ’s ambition of becoming number one in non-interest Banking market in Africa a reality.
+According to Joda, Sopra Banking Software has demonstrated its commitment to making TAJ’s ambition of becoming number one in the non-interest Banking market in Africa a reality.

-He said the target of the new Bank is to pursue global branch expansion to achieve at least 40 branches across state capitals and major commercial centers in Nigeria by 2025.
+He said the target of the new Bank is to pursue global branch expansion to achieve at least 40 branches across state capitals and major commercial centres in Nigeria by 2025.

 “The strategic intent of the Bank is to be recognized as the dominant non-interest bank operating in Nigeria with 75% market share and comprehensive non-interest banking products and service coverage; achieve top 10 Deposit Money Bank (DMB) in Nigeria.